echoCTF/echoCTF.RED/docs/INSTALL-LINUX.md

-# echoCTF.RED Linux Installation Instructions
+# echoCTF.RED Installation Instructions for Linux

 These instructions will guide you in installing the web interfaces on any linux based on Debian.